 In this article:

-There are many good reasons to take out a personal loan, including consolidating costly credit card balances and financing weddings or once-in-a-lifetime trips, but they are often most useful for less festive events, such as emergency home repairs or medical expenses.
+There are many good reasons to take out a personal loan, including consolidating costly credit card balances and financing weddings, but they are often most useful for less festive events, such as emergency home repairs or medical expenses.

 You can use a personal loan—funds you borrow from a bank, credit union or online peer-to-peer lender without having to put up collateral—for just about anything.
 That flexibility adds to their appeal, as does the fact that the approval process is generally pretty quick: If your credit is good and the lender is satisfied by the income information you provide, the loan funds can often be deposited into your account within a week, or even less.